benjiDupuis/heavy_tails_generalization/README.md

-Correct experiments, with noise added in a right way, started the 2023/12/03 experiments with sigma as a scaling factor started the 2023/12/26
+Correct experiments, with noise added in a right way, started the 2023/12/03 experiments with sigma as a scaling factor started the 2023/12/26 experiments with robust mean estimation started the 2023/12/29 Best linear experiment so far: 12_29_14_33

 best exp so far: 12-12-16-09-31